telerik/ajax-docs/controls/checkbox/client-side-programming/events/setting-event-handlers-via-javascript.md

 # Setting Event Handlers via JavaScript

-**RadCheckBox** API exposes client-side methods to attach and detach function to its event.
-They  can be used as alternative to the server-side properties for handling events.
+**RadCheckBox** API exposes client-side methods to attach and detach functions to its event.
+They can be used as an alternative to the server-side properties for handling events.

-To handle the desired event, you can use the respective **add_<eventName>(handlerFunction)** to attach the desired handler (i.e. **add_clicked** for the clicked event), where the parameter *handlerFunction* should be of type **function**.
+To handle the desired event, you can use the respective **add_<eventName>(handlerFunction)** to attach the desired handler (i.e., **add_clicked** for the clicked event), where the parameter *handlerFunction* should be of type **function**.
 To remove the handler that has been added previously, the respective **remove_<eventName>(handlerFunction)** should be used.

-Here follows examples showing how to add and remove handlers on the client:
+The next three examples show how to add and remove handlers on the client:

->caption Example 1: Adding named (non-anonymous) JavaScript click handler to RadCheckBox.
+>caption Example 1: Adding a named (non-anonymous) JavaScript click handler to RadCheckBox.

 ````ASP.NET
 <script type="text/javascript">